CLIENT ACCOUNTS

 Many companies got their start during tough economic periods and have gone on to become household names.

 To highlight just a few: McDonald’s emerged in 1948 following a downturn caused by the U.S. government’s demobilization from a wartime economy.
-Walmart came along 14 years later, around the time of the “Flash Crash of 1962” — a period when the S&P 500 Index declined more than 22%.
-Airbus, Microsoft and Starbucks were founded during the stagflation era of the 1970s, a decade marked by two recessions and one of the worst bear markets in U.S. history.
-Not long after that, Steve Jobs walked into his garage and started a small computer company called Apple.
+Walmart came along 14 years later, around the time of the “Flash Crash of 1962” — a period when the S&P 500 Index declined 27%.
+Airbus, Microsoft and Starbucks were founded during the stagflation era of the 1970s — a decade marked by two recessions and one of the worst bear markets in U.S. history.
+Not long after, Steve Jobs walked into his garage and started a small computer company called Apple.

 History has shown that strong businesses find a way to survive and even thrive when times are tough.
 Those that can adapt to difficult conditions and become stronger have often made attractive long-term investments.

-Bottom-up, fundamental research is key to separating which companies may help lead a market recovery, and which are more likely to be left behind.
+Bottom-up, fundamental research is key to separating companies that may lead a market recovery, and those more likely to be left behind.

 3 mistakes investors should avoid